tinne26/ggfnt-fonts/tinny/README.md

 A very low resolution, rounded and friendly-looking font with a fairly decent latin character set.
 This font was the second one created for the ggfnt format, having two main goals:
 - Create the first proper font for ggfnt, covering at least the basic ASCII range.
 - Test kernings for ggfnt and ptxt.
+There's also a [bold version](https://github.com/tinne26/ggfnt-fonts/tree/main/tinnybold) of the font that can be used alongside it.

-The name was suggested by Zyko as a pun for tiny + tinne.
+The name was suggested by [Zyko](https://github.com/Zyko0) as a pun for tiny + tinne.
 He regretted the silly joke almost instantly, but it was already too late... and the name stuck.

 The import path is:
 ```Golang